marcosgz/esse-active_record/README.md

 ### Indexing Callbacks

-The `index_callbacks` callback can be used to automaitcally index or delete documents after commit on create/update/destroy events.
+The `index_callback` callback can be used to automaitcally index or delete documents after commit on create/update/destroy events.

 ```ruby
 class UsersIndex < Esse::Index